Stupid Girls: Music video

 The single's video was directed by Dave Meyers and premiered on MTV's broadband channel Overdrive on January 26, 2006.
-Meyers and Pink shot the videos for "Stupid Girls" and "U + Ur Hand", the album's third single, in late 2005, before the decision was made as to which would become the album's lead single.
+Meyers and Pink shot the videos for "Stupid Girls" and "U + Ur Hand", the album's third single, in December 2005, before the decision was made as to which would become the album's lead single.
 Pink described the video as "sick and twisted and insane" and said of Meyers, "He has an insane imagination.
 I don't think everyone else is going to laugh, but just know that we all did."
 Pink did her own stunts for the video.
 According to Barry Weiss, president of Zomba Music Group, executives at Pink's label were reluctant to release the song as the album's first single until the video "hit a chord" with them.
 They decided to release the video before issuing the song to radio, and 8.6 million people downloaded the video when it was made available on the internet.
 Zomba's senior vice president of marketing Janet Kleinbaum said that radio programmers "went online to download the audio from the video in order to get it on radio".

 The video shows Pink as an angel and a demon who try to influence the future of a young girl.
 The angel shows her a series of images demonstrating the stupidity of current trends in female celebrities, and the images feature Pink in various roles, including a dancer in a 50 Cent video, a girl attempting to attract the attention of an instructor at the gym but her tracksuit pants get caught in the treadmill, causing them to be ripped off and exposing her bright pink panties, a girl who uses her emergency inflatable breasts at a bowling alley, a girl at a tanning salon, a girl with purging disorder who considers calories "so not sexy", an old woman in a pink tracksuit who looks as if she is trying too hard to look young, a girl getting plastic surgery, a girl making a sex tape, a girl washing her car and rubbing a facecloth and soap all over herself, and a girl who goes into what looks like a pet shop, buys an "itsy bitsy doggy" with the advertisement that it "stays younger longer", and drives her car so carelessly while putting on makeup that she runs over two people.
 Pink also plays characters meant to represent the opposite of "stupid girls", such as a female president and a girl winning a game of football.
 The video ends with the girl choosing a football (fitness), a computer (work), books (knowledge and adequate education), a pair of dance shoes (love), and a keyboard (leisure) over makeup (vanity) and a set of dolls (children) as she wants a normal life and the images are too overwhelming for her; the demon is defeated.